Corsets 101: Picking Your Corset

 Know your Rights

 In most cases, the photographer owns all the images that they take.
-Unless you hired the photographer and have a contract saying that you own the images, you will need to get the photographer's permission before using the picture for Wonder Woman WC13prints, using the pictures to sell products, or for use by third parties like magazines or TV shows.
+Unless you hired the photographer and have a contract saying that you own the images, you will need to get the photographer's permission before using the picture for prints, using the pictures to sell products, or for use by third parties like magazines or TV shows.
 Most photographers don't care if you put the images on personal blogs or social networks, but you should check with them first.
 (Read this great article by BGZ Studios for a full breakdown of the laws and how they impact photographers and cosplayers.)

 Credit the Photographer